 Careers in social research

 So you want to work in social research?
-General advice: get some form of research methods training or qualification; decide which sector you are interested in; and scan the SRA Job Board, the online job pages of The Guardian, the Times Higher, and the ESRC; and it is also worth checking the more general job sites (google ‘job websites’ for a list).
-There is some useful guidance to becoming a researcher on the AGCAS website.
+General advice: get some form of research methods training or qualification; decide which sector you are interested in; and scan the SRA Job Board, the online job pages of The Guardian, the Times Higher, and the ESRC; and it is also worth checking the more general job sites You can also find useful guidance to becoming a researcher on the AGCAS website.

 Funding for training

 The National Centre for Research Methods (NCRM) offers training bursaries of up to £500.
 UK-based social researchers who are undertaking research, teaching research methods or supervising research are all eligible to apply, as well as contract researchers working in higher education institutes.

 There are no deadlines for applications – you can apply at any time.
 For more information visit the NCRM’s website.